ArnoldAnelka-FS/ASL_Project/README.md

 # ASL_Project

+## Assignment Sequelize-Orm
+In this assignment I was able to layout the database structure using exactly 3 different models, Products:Variants:Images

 ## Assignment Template-Engines
 In this assignment, I was able to use twig.js to RESTful HTML form user interface out of my Express application.